 EICS has developed a number of educational and training programs.
 The challenge for EICS at its inception (2000) and today

 - A model for ordinand education and training that serve some of the unique needs of Convocation ordinands.
 The EICS coordinates closely with the Commission on the Ministry of the Baptized (COMB) to support those going through the ordination process and certifies that each ordinand has met the required standards.
+See the document, "Called to Ministry: Guidelines for Ministry of all the Baptized, Lay Licensed Ministries, and Holy Orders" here.

 - Transformed by Stories